qmk/qmk_firmware/docs/feature_key_overrides.md

 | `ko_option_exclusive_key_on_activate`    |  If set, the override can only activate if no non-modifier key except the trigger key is down.                                                                                                                         |
 | `ko_option_no_reregister_trigger`        | If set, the trigger key will never be registered again after the override is deactivated.                                                                                                                              |
 | `ko_options_default`                     | The default options used by the `ko_make_xxx` functions                                                                                                                                                                  |

+## For Advanced Users: Inner Workings

+This section explains how a key override works in detail, explaining where each member of `key_override_t` comes into play.
+Understanding this is essential to be able to take full advantage of all the options offered by key overrides.

+#### Activation

+When the necessary keys are pressed (`trigger_modifiers` + `trigger`), the override is 'activated' and the replacement key is registered in the keyboard report (`replacement`), while the `trigger` key is removed from the keyboard report.
+The trigger modifiers may also be removed from the keyboard report upon activation of an override (`suppressed_mods`).
+The override will not activate if any of the `negative_modifiers` are pressed.

+Overrides can activate in three different cases:

+1. The trigger key is pressed down and necessary modifiers are already down.
+2. A necessary modifier is pressed down, while the trigger key and other necessary modifiers are already down.
+3. A negative modifier is released, while all necessary modifiers and the trigger key are already down.

+Use the `option` member to customize which of these events are allowed to activate your overrides (default: all three).

+In any case, a key override can only activate if the `trigger` key is the _last_ non-modifier key that was pressed down.
+This emulates the behavior of how standard OSes (macOS, Windows, Linux) handle normal key input (to understand: Hold down `a`, then also hold down `b`, then hold down `shift`; `B` will be typed but not `A`).

+#### Deactivation

+An override is 'deactivated' when one of the trigger keys (`trigger_modifiers`, `trigger`) is lifted, another non-modifier key is pressed down, or one of the `negative_modifiers` is pressed down.
+When an override deactivates, the `replacement` key is removed from the keyboard report, while the `suppressed_mods` that are still held down are re-added to the keyboard report.
+By default, the `trigger` key is re-added to the keyboard report if it is still held down and no other non-modifier key has been pressed since.
+This again emulates the behavior of how standard OSes handle normal key input (To understand: hold down `a`, then also hold down `b`, then also `shift`, then release `b`; `A` will not be typed even though you are holding the `a` and `shift` keys).
+Use the `option` field `ko_option_no_reregister_trigger` to prevent re-registering the trigger key in all cases.

+#### Key Repeat Delay

+A third way in which standard OS-handling of modifier-key input is emulated in key overrides is with a ['key repeat delay'](https://www.dummies.com/computers/pcs/set-your-keyboards-repeat-delay-and-repeat-rate/).
+To explain what this is, let's look at how normal keyboard input is handled by mainstream OSes again: If you hold down `a`, followed by `shift`, you will see the letter `a` is first typed, then for a short moment nothing is typed and then repeating `A`s are typed.
+Take note that, although shift is pressed down just after `a` is pressed, it takes a moment until `A` is typed.
+This is caused by the aforementioned key repeat delay, and it is a feature that prevents unwanted repeated characters from being typed.

+This applies equally to releasing a modifier: When you hold `shift`, then press `a`, the letter `A` is typed.
+Now if you release `shift` first, followed by `a` shortly after, you will not see the letter `a` being typed, even though for a short moment of time you were just holding down the key `a`.
+This is because no modified characters are typed until the key repeat delay has passed.

+ This exact behavior is implemented in key overrides as well: If a key override for `shift` + `a` = `b` exists, and `a` is pressed and held, followed by `shift`, you will not immediately see the letter `b` being typed.
+Instead, this event is deferred for a short moment, until the key repeat delay has passed, measured from the moment when the trigger key (`a`) was pressed down.

+The duration of the key repeat delay is controlled with the `KEY_OVERRIDE_REPEAT_DELAY` macro.
+Define this value in your `config.h` file to change it.
+It is 500ms by default.

 ## Advanced Examples
 ### Modifiers as Layer Keys